 Image Credit: Creative Commons Zero from Wikimedia Commons

 Few writers have had a bigger impact on the English language than Shakespeare.
-While a rare few may manage to come up with one or two words that make their way into our dictionaries, Shakespeare went above and beyond through his creation of more than one thousand words.
-Such words include "alligator," "cold-blooded," and "critic."
+While a few may manage to come up with one or two words that make their way into our dictionaries, Shakespeare went above and beyond through his creation of more than one thousand words.
+Words like "alligator," "cold-blooded," and “critic” can all be accredited to Shakespeare.

-As though this isn't impressive enough, Shakespeare's contributions to English don't stop there — he also invented dozens of sayings.
+As if this isn't impressive enough, Shakespeare's contributions to English don't stop there—he also invented dozens of sayings.

 Have you ever heard someone say 'all that glitters is not gold'?
 Well, that came from Shakespeare.
 How about 'the world is your oyster'?
 Also from Shakespeare.
 What about 'star-crossed lovers'?
 You guessed it: Shakespeare.